 Available at a moment's notice

-The mobile stroke unit program is available seven days a week, from 8 am to 8 pm, which is the window of time when most stroke calls are received in Suffolk County.
+The Mobile Stroke Unit Program is available seven days a week, from 8 am to 8 pm, which is the window of time when most stroke calls are received in Suffolk County.
 The first mobile stroke unit that was launched in early April is strategically stationed at a base station located off of the Long Island Expressway at Exit 57.
-A second unit will soon be stationed similarly off of Exit 68.
+A second unit is stationed similarly off of Exit 68.
 These locations were chosen for easy East West and North South access.
 The mobile stroke unit team takes calls within a 10-mile radius of each base, which includes about 40 different communities.
 Stony Brook Medicine is collaborating with over 40 emergency medical service (EMS) agencies throughout Suffolk County to provide this lifesaving, time-sensitive care.

 Stony Brook Mobile Stroke Units in the News